Ali Hossaini: Manual of Digital Museum Planning

-In 2017, Hossaini published the Manual of Digital Museum Planning which the publisher, Rowman & Littlefield, describe as the comprehensive guide to digital planning, development, and operations for museum professionals and students of museums studies and arts administration.
+In 2017, Hossaini coedited the Manual of Digital Museum Planning with Ngaire Blankenberg which the publisher, Rowman & Littlefield, describe as the comprehensive guide to digital planning, development, and operations for museum professionals and students of museums studies and arts administration.

 King's College

-Since 2017 Hossaini has been Visiting Research Fellow in the Department of Informatics at King's College London.
+Since 2017 Hossaini has been visiting research fellow in the Department of Informatics at King's College London.
 In 2019 he co-founded National Gallery X, a joint research studio maintained by the National Gallery and King's College London.
-In 2020 Hossaini was promoted to Visiting Senior Research Fellow in the Department of Engineering at King's College London.
+In 2020 Hossaini was promoted to visiting senior research fellow in the Department of Engineering at King's College London.
 In this capacity, he serves as co-director of National Gallery X, and his responsibilities include curating and collaborating with studio residents and building creative links between the Gallery and King's College London researchers.

 Connected Culture

 In 2016 Ericsson and King's College London announced that Hossaini would lead Connected Culture, a joint project that applies 5G networking techniques to immersive media.
 Connected Culture examined how vision, hearing and touch perform over 5G networks.
 Public workshops were held at National Theatre Studio, RADA and Sadler's Wells, and Hossaini tested a new spatial audio system Soundscapes within his 3D video installation Ouroboros.
 As a result of Hossaini's project in June 2018 the city of London announced they would be hosting the world's first 5G connected theatre in collaboration with Berlin.
 The project report contains details on how to manage art-science collaborations and reports on perceptual tolerances to network faults.